SMMA-HNRL/SMMA-HNRL/README.md

  #### Output :

-      The results are stored in the file (./output/embedding/HeGAN).
+      The results are stored in the file (./output/embedding/HeGAN) and (./output/embedding/HIN2vec).
  ### get SM-miRNA_association_vector
  We use Hadamard, Average, Minus and Absolute Minus to get SM-miRNA pair vector and finally choose Hadamard function to get pair vector
  ### ClassifierSelection